Struggling with hearing? Request a hearing test appointment today.

 Loud music increases the strength of these vibrations.
 If the vibrations are too intense for too long, the hairs are unable to cope with the load and stop working properly.
 Depending on how long you listened to music for, and how loud the music was, two things can happen:

-I Think I Listen to Music Too Loud: Can I Reverse Hearing Damage?
+I think I Listen to Music Too Loud: How Can I Reverse Hearing Loss from Headphones?

 Sadly, there is no way to reverse damage caused to the inner ear.
 Once the hairs in your inner ear are destroyed to the point they cannot repair themselves, they are lost for the rest of your life.
 We cannot currently restore damaged cells in the ear canal.
 You can treat hearing loss and improve your ability to hear, but you cannot cure headphones hearing loss.